Scan execution policies

 1. You must specify only one of branches, branch_type, or agents.

-• A daily cadence of once per hour at a specified hour, for example: 0 18 * * *
+• A daily cadence of once per hour around specified time, for example: 0 18 * * *

-• A weekly cadence of once per week on a specified day and at a specified hour, for example: 0 13 * * 0
+• A weekly cadence of once per week on a specified day and around specified time, for example: 0 13 * * 0

-When using the schedule rule type in conjunction with the agents field, note the following:
+When using the schedule rule type with the agents field:

-When using the schedule rule type in conjunction with the branches field, note the following:
+When using the schedule rule type with the branches field:

 agent schema